Tromso-Senja Ferry: Info, Timetables & Prices

 (Brensholmen – Botnhamn)

-However, you should be aware of a few things and catches.
+However, you should be aware of a few things and potential catches:

 ✅ The ferry operates all year round.